Ontario’s Express Entry French-Speaking Skilled Worker stream

 Under the Canadian Experience Class, you must have:

-- at least one year of cumulative paid full-time work experience (or the equivalent in paid part-time work) in Canada in TEER Category 0, 1, 2 or 3 of the of the NOC
+- at least one year of cumulative paid full-time work experience (or the equivalent in paid part-time work) in Canada in TEER Category 0, 1, 2 or 3 of the NOC

 Your work experience must have been: